Founding of INTRAC

 The first Director was Brian Pratt, previously of Oxfam.
 There were doubters in those early days who felt that he could never succeed.
 A combination of an unwavering belief in the ideas behind INTRAC, an entrepreneurial spirit, the ability to translate contacts into opportunities (whether over a glass of red wine or in a Swedish sauna), and sheer bloody-mindedness proved them all wrong.

 The first piece of INTRAC work was a study commissioned by the Dutch NGO Novib, which was published as INTRAC’s first book: Institutional Development and NGOs in Africa: Policy Perspectives for European Development Agencies.
 This was a concrete embodiment of a key INTRAC aspiration: bridging theory and practice.
 Since then there have been many other books, briefing papers and more recently blogs on a wide range of issues.
 The Praxis Programme supported by the Dutch Foreign Ministry (2003-7) generated a new form of INTRAC documentation in the form of an extensive series of Praxis Papers and Praxis Notes focused on distilling learning from practice.
 These were (and still are) geared towards, and in many cases written by, practitioners.
-In 2010 INTRAC took over the management of the journal Development in Practice, a perfect fit with INTRAC’s ethos.
+From 2010 until the end of 2020, INTRAC was responsible for the editorship of Development in Practice, one of the best-known journals in the development sector.

 The second piece of INTRAC work was a training organised by Rick James, who is still with the organisation today.
 Back then, there were virtually no courses specifically for NGO staff and materials had to be developed from scratch.
 In one early instance, two INTRAC trainers got into a furious debate over the difference between ‘organisational development’ and ‘institutional development’ and the session had to be adjourned while they thrashed it out.
 Training was initially carried out in countries such as Denmark, Sweden and the Netherlands, before returning to Oxford.
 Bringing together participants from diverse backgrounds is often cited as one of INTRAC’s strengths as a training provider.

 An analysis of open training over the past 10 years revealed there were on average of 200 participants per year, of whom roughly a quarter each come from the UK, continental Europe, Sub Saharan Africa and the rest of the world.
-More recently, online training has been introduced as an alternative to face-to-face courses.
-Tailor-made training commissioned by organisations for their own staff or partners have become increasingly significant.
+In recent years, INTRAC introduced online training as an alternative to face-to-face courses.
+This pioneering work paid off when COVID-19 struck in 2020, when all courses were moved online.
+Tailor-made training commissioned by organisations for their own staff or partners have also become increasingly significant.
 INTRAC’s training often acts as a crucial first contact with organisations and individuals, which can then lead to other engagements.

 INTRAC Geographical Programmes